pyrech/Layout-PHP/README.md

 Layout-PHP
 ==========

-A PHP class that wrap and render HTML Layout.
-You can choose the doctype, meta, stylesheet, scripts, etc.
+A PHP class that wrap and render an HTML Layout.
+You can customize the doctype, meta, stylesheet, scripts, etc.

 See an example below :